Kernel-Based Testing for Single-Cell Differential Analysis: Results

 The design of appropriate kernels is an active field of research \cite{bach_multiple_2004, schrab_mmd_2022}.
 In kernel-based testing, choosing an appropriate kernel has many objectives like capturing important data characteristics and showing sufficient power to distinguish between different alternatives.
 To this extent, the conclusions drawn in the feature space from the mean embeddings should apply to the initial distributions.
 In other words, it should be equivalent to test $\mu_1=\mu_2$ for $\mathbb{P}_1=\mathbb{P}_2$ which is not true in general.
 However, both are equivalent for a particular class of kernels called universal kernels, which has lead to theoretical and computational developments \cite{simon-gabriel_kernel_2018,gretton_optimal_2012,schrab_mmd_2022}.
 Fortunately, the Gaussian kernel fulfills this universality property.
 For two cells $\{(i,j),(i',j')\}$ and genes $g=1,\hdots, G$, our developments will be based on $k_{\operatorname{Gauss}}$ defined such that :

 This kernel can be used in both multivariate and univariate contexts.
-Once the Gaussian kernel has been chosen, the remaining question concerns the calibration of its bandwidth $\sigma$, which is done using the median heuristic \cite{gretton_optimal_2012,schrab_mmd_2022,garreau_large_2018}.
-We also propose to account for zero-inflation which is another important characteristic of scRNA-Seq data.
-This can be achieved by employing Fisher kernels, which adapt kernel methods to specific probabilistic generative models \cite{jebara_probability_2004}.
-Considering a zero-inflated Gaussian distribution with $\pi$ the proportion of additional zeros and $f_{\mu,\sigma}$ the Gaussian probability function, we show that the probability kernel between two zero-inflated Gaussian distributions of parameters $(\mu,\sigma, \pi)$ and $(\mu',\sigma, \pi')$ is (as detailed in the Methods Section):
+Once the Gaussian kernel has been chosen, the remaining question concerns the calibration of its bandwidth $\sigma$, which is done using the median heuristic that consists in choosing $\widehat{\sigma}^2 = \operatorname{median}( \sum_{g}( Y^g_{i,j}-Y^g_{i',j'})^2, (i, i') \in \{1,2\}^2, j \in \{1, \hdots, n_i\}, j' \in \{1, \hdots, n_{i'}\})$ \cite{gretton_optimal_2012,schrab_mmd_2022,garreau_large_2018}.
+Depending on the sequencing technology \cite{svensson_droplet_2020}, scRNA-Seq data may contain a fraction of zeros (especially for non-UMI data like Smart-Seq, for instance), which could impact the calibration of the kernel's bandwidth if not properly considered.
+Therefore, we propose a two-compartment kernel based on probability product kernels \cite{jebara_probability_2004}.
+Let $\pi_i$ represent the proportion of zeros in condition $i$, and $f_{\mu,\sigma}$ denote the Gaussian probability function.
+We introduce a zero-inflated Gaussian kernel (details in the Methods Section):

+so that the bandwidth is calibrated on non-zero entries only.
+Finally, in our method comparisons, we will explore the \texttt{ktest} framework with a linear kernel to highlight the advantages of non-linearity.
+For this illustration, we consider the standard scalar product: